Murder of Seth Rich: Uncorroborated Fox News story

-By November 2020, Malia Zimmermann, the reporter behind the retracted Fox News story, was no longer working at Fox.
+By November 2020, Malia Zimmerman, the reporter behind the retracted Fox News story, was no longer working at Fox.

-Cease and desist letter and retraction
+Cease and desist letter and Fox News retraction

 On May 19, 2017, an attorney for the Rich family sent a cease and desist letter to Wheeler.

 Fox News issued a retraction of the story on May 23, 2017, and removed the original article and did not apologize or specify what went wrong or how it did so.
 Despite this, Hannity, who pushed the theory, remained unapologetic, saying "I retracted nothing" and "I am not going to stop trying to find the truth."
 In their May 23 statement, Fox News said, "The article was not initially subjected to the high degree of editorial scrutiny we require for all our reporting.
 Upon appropriate review, the article was found not to meet those standards and has since been removed."
 Media ethics writer Kelly McBride criticized the retraction as "woefully inadequate", writing that it did not specify exactly what was inaccurate or provide correct information in place of the retracted story.

 The same day, Hannity stated on his show that he would cease discussing the issue.
 Hannity said his decision to cease commenting on the matter was related to the family of the murder victim: "Out of respect for the family's wishes, for now, I am not discussing the matter at this time."
 In the same statement wherein he promised to cease discussion of the topic, he vowed to pursue facts in the future: "I promise you I am not going to stop trying to find the truth."
 Several advertisers including Crowne Plaza Hotels, Cars.com, Leesa Mattress, USAA, Peloton and Casper Sleep pulled their marketing from his program on Fox News.
 Crowne Plaza Hotels later said that it was not their policy to advertise on political commentary shows and that they had not been aware of their sponsorship of the show.
 USAA soon returned to advertising on Fox News after receiving customer input.

+InfoWars retraction

+In 2019, Jerome Corsi and InfoWars apologized and retracted a story promoting conspiracy theories about the murder of Seth Rich.
+The retraction was published on the front page of InfoWars, where Corsi said that "his allegations were not based upon any independent factual knowledge."
+Corsi said that he retracted the story because it relied on information that the Washington Times had retracted, but still thought that investigators should look into whether Seth Rich played a role.